fontforge/designwithfontforge.com/en-US/When_Things_Go_Wrong_With_Fontforge_Itself.md

 - Visit FreedomSponsors and sponsor a new issue, using the URL you copied earlier.
 - Revisit the issue and add a comment with the link to the freedom sponsors issue page, with a personal note that you're offering a paid bounty for this issue to be closed

-## Improvements and New Features
+## How To Create An Issue

-If you have an idea for an improvement or a new feature, here's how to participate in the development of FontForge and contribute your idea.
+* Create a new issue in the [FontForge Github Issue Tracker](https://github.com/fontforge/fontforge/issues).
-The process is just the same for reporting a crash or other kinds of bugs.
+* Click the green "New Issue" button, and then describe your question, what you did to trigger a crash, or your idea for an improvement

-Create a new issue in the [FontForge Github Issue Tracker](https://github.com/fontforge/fontforge/issues).
+* **Tip:** Drag and drop screenshot or other images directly into the issue page to include them
-Click the green "New Issue" button, and then describe what you did to trigger the crash.
+* **Idea:** Make a narrated screencast and upload it to YouTube or a similar video sharing site, and include a link

-You can drag and drop screenshot or other images directly into the issue page to include them.
+That's all there is to participating in the development of FontForge.
-You can also make a narrated screencast and upload it to YouTube or a similar video sharing site, and include a link.
+The process is just the same for reporting a crash or other kinds of bugs as it is for new features or questions.

-## Crashes
+### How To Report Crashes

 If you find FontForge crashing whilst in use, create an issue as above.
 If you have a particular font file (SFD, UFO, OTF, TTF, etc) that triggers the crash, you can either upload it to a new Github repository yourself (or Dropbox or whatever) and include a link, or post your email and ask a developer to email you to get a copy privately.